-system operator.
-DS05 : To what extent do the company's proposals for services demonstrate that it will bring a system-wide perspective and approach across all parts of the NI energy system?
+DS05: To what extent do the company's proposals for services demonstrate that it will bring a system-wide perspective and approach across all parts of the NI energy system?
 Substantially short of excellent While SONI has provided some limited high level information of examples of the types of things that a system wide perspective may involve.
 We do not consider that these represent a firm practical understanding as SONI has generally not set out a clear justification for its role in coordinating and collaborating during the forward look and beyond.
 We are very concerned that SONI's response demonstrates little to no appreciation of the factors that pose risks to a system wide perspective in key areas of material consumer interest.
 We are also concerned that there is no credible plan for adopting a system-wide perspective across its services and activities.
 There is little to no information about how it will prepare and plan its business for the period to bring a whole system perspective on the basis of the above.
-Action: SONI to develop a whole system coordination and collaboration strategy, involving NIE Networks and other relevant parties, to resolve existing gaps and plan for future issues as part of our upfront service expectations in Annex 4 DS06 : How well has the company demonstrated that it will support the ongoing development of the NI energy system (and the Single Electricity Market insofar as applicable to the TSO control) in a way that improves system outcomes and better meets the needs of system users and energy consumers?
-Substantially short of excellent We do not consider that there is a clear and justified exposition of SONIs TSO involvement across different aspects of the system (and market), highlighting priority areas, drawing on stakeholder engagement and linking to desired outcomes.
-We also do not consider that arrangements in place are effective to ensure it meets customer needs, including in relation to timescales, transparency, stakeholder participation and adaption over time.
-Action: Please see our upfront service expectations in Annex 4.
+Action: SONI to develop a whole system coordination and collaboration strategy, involving NIE Networks and other relevant parties, to resolve existing gaps and plan for future issues as part of our upfront service expectations in Annex 4 SONI said that we had misunderstood some aspects of its role in managing generation of 10MW and above and should consult with our colleagues in other departments.
+SONIs requested expenditure extends to lower than 10MW.
+We agree that SONI needs visibility of 10MW generators, but it is also seeking tools to monitor at a residential level.
+We are not aware of any residential property with a 10MW connection.
+A whole system perspective within its business case, amongst other things, would, at a minimum, entail a clear and justifiable delineation of responsibility between the TSO and the DSO, as part of a clear consumer focused strategy.
+SONI has still not set this out within a sufficiently scoped business case, or its broader strategic vision.
+DS06: How well has the company demonstrated that it will support the ongoing development of the NI energy system (and the Single Electricity Market insofar as applicable to the TSO control) in a way that improves system Substantially short of excellent We do not consider that there is a clear and justified exposition of SONIs TSO involvement across different aspects of the system (and market), highlighting priority areas, drawing on stakeholder engagement and linking to desired outcomes.
+We also do not consider that arrangements in Action: Please see our upfront service expectations in Annex 4.
+SONI was concerned we had not taken account of its volume of engagement.
+We address this above.